Anisotropic Minkowski Content for Countably $\mathcal{H}^k$-rectifiable Sets: Anisotropic -dimensional Minkowski Content for Countably -rectifiable Sets

 \begin{theorem}[ {\cite[Theorem 8]{Rataj5}}] If $S$ is a countably $\mathcal{H}^{n-1}$-rectifiable compact set with finite $\mathcal{H}^{n-1}$-measure and $L$ is an $m$-dimensional subspace of $\mathbb{R}^n$ such that the AFP-condition relative to $L$ holds for $S$, then for any $C\in\mathcal{C}^n$ with $C\subseteq L$. \end{theorem} Let us introduce the \emph{AFP-$k$-condition relative to $L$} which combines the previous two ideas.

-\begin{definition}[AFP-$k$-condition relative to $L$] Let $S$ be a measurable subset of $\mathbb{R}^n$, and let $L$ be an $m$-dimensional subspace of $\mathbb{R}^n$.
-We say that the set $S$ satisfies the \emph{AFP-$k$-condition relative to $L$} provided that there exist a constant $\gamma>0$ and Radon measure $\mu$ such that \end{definition}
+\begin{definition}[AFP-$k$-condition relative to $L$] Let $S$ be a closed subset of $\mathbb{R}^n$, and let $L$ be an $m$-dimensional subspace of $\mathbb{R}^n$.
+We say that the set $S$ satisfies the \emph{AFP-$k$-condition relative to $L$} provided that there exist a constant $\gamma>0$ and Radon measure $\mu$, absolutely continuous with respect to $\mathcal{H}^k$, such that \end{definition}